 28% of millennials watch sponsored in-feed advertisements to see if it is something that might interest them and nearly 20% make the purchase.
 Images remove the global language barrier for analyzing consumer trends offering deeper insights into audience interests.

 Visual listening enables brands to perform sentiment analysis on images.
 Pabst Blue Ribbon (PBR) an American brewery using visual listening uncovered that beer drinkers love to toast their favorite brew with dogs.
 PBR used this insight to craft a social media campaign geared towards beer drinkers and their pets.

 Visual listening is getting better with advances in computer vision.
-Computer vision can also be powered by neural networks to enable self-learning capabilities and improve accuracy over time.
+Neural networks can also power computer vision to enable self-learning capabilities and improve accuracy over time.
 This technology is a lot more than identifying an image it’s about helping brands to understand how they are represented across the visual network.